danielkeller/maia/README.md

 ### On Windows

 A Vulkan-compatible graphics driver is sufficient to build and run.
 You will probably want to install the [Vulkan SDK](https://vulkan.lunarg.com/sdk/home) for validation layers, though.

+### To run the demos

+To compile shaders in the demos, either CMake or the [Vulkan SDK](https://vulkan.lunarg.com/sdk/home) must be installed.